 Dubai is one of those cities that it is a fascinating place to visit for three or four nights as part of a planned holiday or a flight layover.
-Dubai has many sights to see, but undoubtedly the most impressive of all these is the world famous Burj Khalifa.
+Dubai has many sights to see and spectacular world-class hotels, but undoubtedly the most impressive sight of all is the world famous Burj Khalifa!

 The Burj Khalifa or ‘The Burj’ for short is the tallest structure built by mankind.
-Before we flew to Dubai for the first time we made sure that we had pre-purchased our Burj Khalifa tickets.
-Once we had our tickets arranged for the date and time we wanted, the next step was figuring out how to get to the Burj Khalifa from our hotel in Dubai.
+Before we booked our flights to Dubai for the first time we made sure that we had pre-purchased our Burj Khalifa tickets.
+Once we had our tickets arranged for the date and time we wanted, the next step was figuring out how to get to the Burj Khalifa from our hotel (the Ibis One Central) in Dubai.

 To share our recent travel experience visiting the United Arab Emirates, here is a step-by-by step guide on how to get to the Burj Khalifa in Dubai:

 - First of all, to reach The Burj, you have to fly preferably to Dubai, or as a secondary option to Abu Dhabi.
-We flew into Dubai International Airport.
+We flew into Dubai International Airport and we booked our tickets using BookingBuddy – an excellent price comparison site.
 If you have already booked a flight to Abu Dhabi, the bus ride should take you about 2 hours to reach Dubai.
 You can either take a taxi or Dubai Metro to your hotel in Dubai.
-In our particular case, we purposely booked a hotel near the metro line to save us transit costs to and from the airport.
+In our particular case, we purposely booked a hotel near the metro line (The Ibis One Central) to save us transit costs to and from the airport.

 2. Most tourists visiting Dubai don’t go up the Burj Khalifa immediately after they have landed.
 It’s much more practical to pre-book your Burj Khalifa tickets online first and spend a night at your hotel.
 Plan to go up “The Burj” the next day to avoid long line-ups and inevitable disappointments of a ‘rushed visitation’.